trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 You can dynamically switch DNS IP addresses without modifying your `hosts` file with the [Firefox LiveHosts add-on](https://addons.mozilla.org/en-US/firefox/addon/livehosts/).

 {{< /codetabs >}}

-Sometimes it can take Let's Encrypt a couple of minutes to provision the certificate the first time.
-This is normal, and only means the first deploy after enabling a domain may take longer than usual.
-Setting the CNAME record with your DNS provider first helps to minimize that disruption.

-## Bonus steps (Optional)

-### Configure health notifications

-While not required, it's strongly recommended that you set up [health notifications](/integrations/notifications.md) to advise you if your site is experiencing issues such as running low on disk space.
-Notifications can be sent via email, Slack, or PagerDuty.

-### Configure automatic backups

-It's strongly recommended that you set up an [API token](/development/cli/api-tokens.md) and install the CLI to define [an automatic backup](/administration/backup-and-restore.md#automated-backups) cron task.